brmson/dataset-sts/data/anssel/yodaqa/README.md

 by their score, but raw accuracy may be also interesting.
 The dataset is heavily unbalanced!
 In our models, we subsample 0-entries as well as supersample 1-entries.
-First 80% entries result in the training set, last 20% is validation set; if you need a dev set (e.g. for early stopping), use last 5% of training set.
+First 80% entries result in the training set, last 20% is validation set.
+The test set is generated from the ``curated-test`` set.

-This dataset is subject to change and evolution, hence the ``v1``.
-(Most importantly, we want to let Turkers update the gold standard answer regex.)
+This dataset is subject to change and evolution, hence the ``v2``.

 Older Datasets
 --------------